Changissnz/nu_merchant_principal/README.md

 antagonist has the capability to execute on methodologies effective to the detriment of the group.
 There are three primary components pertinent to group-directed deception.
-1. the methodology/ies to be used by the antagonist
+1. The methodology/ies to be used by the antagonist as a set of paired values, the first value representing an ordered sequence of variables and the second value representing a corresponding sequence of "best" values for those variables.
-2. the security requirement, in the form of two that is an executable assignment and deceptive assignment, used by the group.
+2. The security requirement, in the form of two that is an executable assignment and deceptive assignment, for the pertaining sequence of variables belonging to the first component, used by the group.
-3. the alert mechanism corresponding to the deceptive assignment; consists of procedure/s for each member of the group, used in the case of query by outside force to help maintain intra-group perfect information on adversarial exploits.
+3. The alert mechanism corresponding to the deceptive assignment; consists of procedure/s for each member of the group, used in the case of query by outside force to help maintain intra-group perfect information on adversarial exploits.

+The freedom of differing styles of representation, all the while that suits the same purpose by expressing the same kind of information in totality, implies that this section's illustrating of group-directed deception is incomplete by the narrowness of stylistic expression.
+But in fact, not many other forms can reasonably exemplify this category of deception that can satisfy the streamlined (barebones) without the excess of other attributes that is there, for practical purposes, to serve other conditions not briefed in the description of this kind of deception's three primary components.